top of page

 • Expense Accounts: Office Supplies, Rent, Utilities, Advertising.

-• Asset/Liability Accounts: Cash, Bank, Accounts Payable.
+• Asset/Liability Accounts: Cash, Bank, Accounts Payable, and liability accounts such as Bank Loan.

 Example: Paying a $1,000 rent bill: